Updated March 9, 2020

 Far from the decentralization discussed just two years ago, it will create a health care powerhouse at the Halifax Infirmary site.

-When the dust has settled in the middle of the next decade, the HI site will comprise 625 inpatient beds, 28 operating rooms, 33 intensive care beds and 15 intermediate care beds.
+According to the Nova Scotia Health Authority, when the dust has settled in the middle of the next decade, the HI site will comprise 625 inpatient beds, 28 operating rooms, 33 intensive care beds and 15 intermediate care beds.

 I know I should lower my expectations here.
 After all, the effort to bring the so-called Victoria General campus up to standard has been driven solely by hot air for at least 20 years.
 But the politically risky decision to make it a P3 build tells me Stephen McNeil’s government means business.
-(If it doesn’t, the sun will go nova before the Liberals are elected again.)

 The VG campus, notwithstanding its disgraceful buildings, is supposed to be the centre of excellence for medicine in the Maritimes.
 We need to take note of what’s going to replace it.